koenrane/KR-new-site/content/review-of-but-exactly-how-complex-and-fragile.md

 > [!quote] Katja Grace
 > it is hard to write down what kind of future we want, and if we get it even a little bit wrong, most futures that fit our description will be worthless.

-But this leaves hidden a key step:
+This argument hides a key step:

 > it is hard to write down the future we want, _feed the utility function punchcard into the utility maximizer and then press "play"_, and if we get it even a little bit wrong, most futures that fit our description will be worthless.